garym247/Notes/CSharpUnitTestingNotes.md

 # xUnit

 ## [Fact]
+Runs single test
 ## [Theory]
+Allows to run the same test with multiple datasets
 #

 # Handy Packages
+The following packages are available for unit testing:
+* Fluent Assertions
+* Moq

 ## FluentAssertions

 Is a unit testing assertion framework

+To install:

 From the Package Manager: